Metacognition: Size Up the Situation

 Ask your child to notice facial expressions or body language — to use as cues for how people are reacting to her.
 Watch a TV sitcom together with the sound turned off, and see if your child can tell what the characters are feeling.
 Ask what clues she used to make that determination.

-Praise your child when you see him using metacognitive skills.
+Praise your child when you see them using metacognitive skills.
 You might say, “I like the way you asked your coach why he took you out of the game — that way, you can learn what to do differently the next time.
 You used to storm off and fume.
 I think this works better.”

 Tell your child when you’ve handled something badly.
 This shows that you’ve reflected on your own behavior and can take responsibility for it.
 Say, “I lost my temper with you, and I shouldn’t have.
 I was on edge because of something that happened at work, but I shouldn’t have taken it out on you.
 I’ll try to realize this sooner next time.”